 MIM - Curriculum

-Successful completion of the MIM degree requires you to complete 36 credit hours of academic work with at least a B average.
-Full-time students typically complete the program in 18 or 24 months, depending on whether they take an internship.
-Part-time students typically complete the program in two to three years.
+Successful completion of the MIM degree requires you to complete 36 credit hours of academic work with at least a B average (3.0 GPA).
+Full-time students complete the program in 24 months.
+Part-time students typically complete the program in three to four years.
 You may take courses in daytime and evening and may switch between part-time to full-time enrollment.
 However, all coursework must be finished within five calendar years of the first registration.

 MIM Required Courses

 All MIM students must complete the core courses along with the requirements for a chosen MIM specialization.
 MIM core courses (INFM 600, 603, 605, and 612) provide a foundation of skills and knowledge related to information, technology, user analysis, and management.
 They are also opportunities for you to determine which aspects of information management you find most interesting and useful.